-While the Heart climbed into the Mountain’s hole, Faith sat on her haunches and considered the Heart’s job-offer.
-It might be nice to be a Will-o-Wisp or whatever instead of a Zephyr; Zephyrhood sounded like a lot of responsibility.
+While the Heart climbed into the Mountain, Faith onsidered the job-offer.
+It might be nice to be a Will-o-Wisp; Zephyrhood sounded like a lot of responsibility.
 After all, she was hallucinating.
 When she sobered up would she even remember her job interview with a giant bird?

-She heard shifting rock.
 The Mountain rumbled as the Heart crawled to the surface.
-It surfaced head-first with no limbs visible, apparently moving through the Mountain with undulations of its robed body.
-When the hem of its robe passed the lip of the hole, Faith gasped: the lower portion of the Heart was a blue tentacle as thick as its body.
-Its suckers dragged a white wing from the depths of the Mountain.
-The Heart withdrew the tentacle into its robes and became a sky-blue cloth cone with a sapphire head.
+It surfaced head-first with no limbs visible, exhuming itself by undulating its robed body.
+When the hem of its robe passed the lip of the hole, Faith gasped: the lower part of the Heart was a blue tentacle as thick as its body.
+Its suckers dragged a white wing from the depths.
+The Heart withdrew the tentacle and became a sky-blue cloth cone with a sapphire head.

 Faith followed the Heart into the hole.
-She walked with such an airy gait she did not even bend the white wing’s feathers beneath her.
-In the dark, Faith could not see how the Heart of the Mountain ambulated barely five feet in front of her.
+Her weight did not even bend feathers beneath her.
+In the dark, Faith could not see how the Heart of the Mountain ambulated.
 “First, what do I call you?
 Heart of the Mountain’s a mouthful, and I like nicknames.
 How about Bug Bird?”

 “Call me what you want,” said the Heart of the Mountain.

-The Heart pondered pronouns as they plumbed the Mountain.
+The Heart pondered pronouns.
 “I haven’t considered the concept in some time.
 I may need to think.”
 They thought.
 “They.”

 “Got it, Bug Bird.
 They, them, theirs.”
-Faith grew bored without sensation walking in the dark.
-She realized she should worry about her surreal situation, but she couldn’t muster any concern.
+Faith grew bored walking in the dark.
+She couldn’t muster any concern about her surreal situation.
 “Are we there yet?”

-Faith heard noise like an approaching flock of birds flapping in unison.
+Faith heard noise like an approaching flock of birds.
 “What’s that?”

-As soon as she asked, the source of the sound swept her away.
-The whole length of the white wing rolled like a coiling carpet at several times the speed of sound, and it spun Faith round and round in its fluffy feathers.
-She and the Heart rolled into the Mountain’s deepest regions faster than they could have fallen there.
-Faith thought to scream, but the downy fluff swaddled her so comfortably and smelled so nice that she fell asleep.
+The white wing rolled like a coiling carpet, and it spun Faith in its fluffy feathers.
+She and the Heart rolled deep into the Mountain faster than they could have fallen.
+The down swaddled her so comfortably and smelled so nice that Faith fell asleep.

 When she woke, green haze replaced the darkness.
-She sat perched at the top of a slender white peak; she felt incredibly heavy, and realized the peak was growing underneath her with awesome acceleration.
-Beside her, the Heart stared at the green haze with inscrutable intent.
+She sat perched on a slender white peak; she felt incredibly heavy, and realized the peak was accelerating underneath her.
+Beside her, the Heart glared at the green haze with inscrutable intent.
 “Where’s that white wing?” asked Faith.

 “We’re on its tip.”